 - Academic agreements, currently with Chulalongkorn University (Thailand) and ESIB (Lebanon)

-- Off-site degree-programs in oil and gas producing countries with local universities and NOCs: in Nigeria, Russia, Saudi Arabia...
+- Off-site degree-programs in oil and gas producing countries with local universities and NOCs: in Ivory Coast, Nigeria, Senegal ...

 IFP School now develops graduate education in the field of energy in Asia, through industry-oriented master programs for high potential candidates.
-A first program, named Petroleum Projects and Offshore Technology, will start in Singapore in August 2019.
+A first program, named Petroleum Projects and Offshore Technology, started in Singapore in 2019.